We have your learning goals covered with Spring and Summer courses available. Enroll today!

 Our live Introduction to Algebra A course brings together advanced problem solvers from around the world for 90-minute classes.
 Experienced instructors lead students to creatively problem-solve with exponents and radicals, linear equations and inequalities, ratio and proportion, systems of linear equations, factoring quadratics, complex numbers, completing the square, and the quadratic formula.

-Students learn from our Introduction to Algebra textbook and videos, while honing their skills on several types of homework problems.
+Students learn from our Introduction to Algebra textbook and videos, while honing their skills on various types of engaging homework problems.
 They can also use the class message board to collaborate with their peers and reach out to instructors outside of class.

 Live Online Course Features